 - Fourth Quarter: October, November, December

 There are certain exceptions to this rule.
 For younger workers who become disabled, the work requirements are lessened.
 If you are under 24 when your disability occurs, you only need 1.5 years of work, or six quarters.
 If you are between the ages of 24 and 31 when you become disabled, you need only have worked half of the quarters between your disability’s onset and when you turned 21.

 Obviously, the SSA’s methods are confusing.
 For more information and advice on how to proceed with your application for disability benefits, contact a Tulsa Social Security Disability attorney.
-We offer free consultations to help you understand your options, and you may reach us by phone at (918) 265-1404.
+We offer free evaluations of your case to help you understand your options, and you may reach us by phone at (918) 265-1404.